Why Are There Always Ants in My Kitchen?

 - Pavement Ants

 Most of these ants live in the soil on your property or make their nests in decaying wood sources.
 When they end up in your kitchen, it’s because they are looking for reliable sources of food or water.
 If they find any of these in your home, they’ll likely return with more worker ants!
+Find out more about the types of ants in NC.

 So, What Attracts Ants to Your Kitchen?